Niladevi

-She is primarily revered in South India, particularly in Tamil culture, as one of Vishnu's consorts.
-In Sri Vaishnava tradition, all three consorts of Vishnu are regarded as aspects of Lakshmi.

 Legend

 According to regional traditions, Niladevi took the incarnation of Nagnajiti, a wife of Krishna.
 In Sri Vaishnavism, Nagnajiti is also called Nappinnai (Pinnai, a favourite gopi of Krishna in Tamil tradition).

 Niladevi appears in the Vaikhanasa Agama text.
 Some texts mention that Vishnu's iccha shakti takes three forms: Sridevi, Bhudevi, and Niladevi, representing the three gunas; The Sita Upanishad mentions that these three forms as those of goddess Sita; Niladevi is associated with tamas.
 Niladevi, besides tamas, is associated with the sun, the moon and fire.
 She appears as Krishna's Gopi in Cherusseri Namboothiri's Krishnagatha.

 According to a dhyana mantra of Vishnu, in his Param aspect, he is depicted seated on the serpent Shesha with Sridevi on his right and Bhudevi and Niladevi on his left.
 Niladevi may be also depicted standing behind Vishnu with his two co-wives.
-In a depiction in the British Museum, Vishnu as Vaikuntha-Natha ("Lord of Vaikuntha") is seated on Adishesha between Sridevi and Bhudevi, while his foot is supported by Niladevi.
+In a depiction in the British Museum, Vishnu as Vaikuntha-Natha ("Lord of Vaikuntha") is seated on Shesha between Sridevi and Bhudevi, while his foot is supported by Niladevi.

 The Alvar Andal is sometimes considered by the Sri Vaishnava denomination as an aspect of Niladevi.